mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-08-23)
+(Last update: 2011-08-25)

 ## Gosu 0.7 will nevarrr die
 ## Gosu 0.8.x (preliminary)
-  * Make ZOrder default to 0 again
-  * OpenAL: ExitProcess only on channels left open
-  * Improve error message on image loading failure from Win Ruby/Gosu
+  * Test whether Wrath works on Windows
+  * Limit number of processed X11 events per frame
   * Fork website into its own git repository
   * Fork RubyGosu.app into its own git repository
   * Fix Gosu::Font(…default, 20) with italics on Windows